While you’re here, listen to our podcast with Nick Meir, a former BBC journalist who moved into communications and PR.

-Jill Boulton was a journalist for 15 years, working at various newspapers in the north of England, including The Northern Echo and then in Scotland at The Scotsman Publications, before striking out to launch her own business – Visorcat.
+Jill Boulton was a journalist for 15 years, working at newspapers in the north of England, including The Northern Echo and then in Scotland at The Scotsman Publications, before striking out to launch her own business – Visorcat.

 Visorcat is a device which allows motorcyclists to safely clean their helmet visors with a wash/wipe system, increasing a rider’s vision, confidence and safety.
 It’s attached to the cyclist’s glove, and operates both safely and simply.

 For Jill, pictured above with Visorcat Operations Director Andy Pringle, the move into the world of entrepreneurs has been exciting and challenging.
 She’s had to learn about business and marketing at record speed to make her business a success.
 We talk to Jill about how being a journalist helped her develop her own business, and some of the valuable tips she’s learned along the way.

 Jill, a lot of people want to start their own business or become entrepreneurs, but lack an idea.
 For you, where did the idea for Visorcat come from?